 When your page contains a video, you can configure the video element to trigger the actual page transition.
 You do this in the properties of the video element itself in the designer.
 When you do this you, won't be prompted to set a specific playback duration for this page.

 Lastly, you can also select the desired page transition.
 It is important to note that if you are using a sequence of pages with a common background page in your playlist, that a fade transition is always used between those pages, regardless of what transition you select here.

 Note that if you drag in a draft page the original version of the page will be published.
 The conceptual changes need to be approved first for them to become visible.

-Since a foreground page is permanently present during playback of a playlist, it is very well suited for elements that need to play permanently, like background music via the streaming audio app or a ticker with news, rss or own data.
+Since a foreground page is permanently present during playback of a playlist, it is very well suited for elements that need to be shown permanently, like a ticker with news, rss or own data.
 These are the same benefits as a background page has.

 If you want to share content across dashboards, a very convenient option is to link to a playlist on another dashboard.
 You can do this by clicking Add > From other dashboard.
 The selected playlist will now show up as a "linked playlist".

 The great benefit of this sharing method, is that updates made to the original playlist will automatically be reflected in this linked playlist.

 In the Pages panel, adding a page from another dashboard behaves differently: that makes a simple copy of that page instead of linking to it.